evansuva/CryptocurrencyCabal/web/content/classes/class2.md

 available [in
 print](http://www.amazon.com/Mastering-Bitcoin-Unlocking-Digital-Crypto-Currencies/dp/1449374042)).
 You can skim most of Chapter 3, especially the parts about installing bitcoin core, but should read Chapter 4.
+(You should have already read Chapters 1 and 2.)

 - **Read:** [_Chapter 1: Introduction to Cryptography and
 Cryptocurrencies_](http://bitcoin-class.org/docs/princeton-book/chapter_1.pdf),